JinCTMac/JinCTMac/README.md

 <h4>I'm a recent UCL graduate (BA Geography 1st Class Honours) and 10-week Full-stack Web Development Bootcamp graduate from Le Wagon.
 From my time at university, I gained skills in R and Python, specifically for data science applications including data analysis, data visualisation, machine learning and mapping.
 From my time at Le Wagon, I have obtained basic proficiency in HTML, CSS, Bootstrap, JavaScript, jQuery, Ruby, Ruby on Rails, SQL, Heroku, git and GitHub, providing me the technical skills necessary to start a job as a junior full-stack web developer.
 As of now, I am in the process of learning React, Redux and Node.js, hoping to land a job as a junior developer.</h4>

-<h3>Interests and hobbies</h3>
-<h4>I'm especially interested in tech and finance, and have hobbies in gaming, watching anime, learning Japanese and playing Badminton.
-I would love an opportunity to work as a games developer in the future, particularly in mobile gaming where I have a significant amount of knowledge about the gacha genre which is home to some of the top grossing mobile games - FGO, Genshin Impact, Monster Strike, P&D.</h4>

 <h2>Tech Stack Experience and Projects</h2>

 <h3>Ruby/Ruby on Rails</h3>